 Keeping up with the trend of cloud computing, Microsoft Azure has become a popular cloud service platform.
 If you are here then you are curious to test whether your Azure platform is safe from cyber-attacks and security concerns.

 Azure has a growing customer base and maintains a high standard of security.
 However, security is never a final state but a work in progress.
 With ever-changing cybersecurity scenarios and newer threats, thorough azure penetration testing is essential to make sure your cloud environment as well as the cloud-based application is secure.

-Azure penetration testing can be tricky since it might go against Microsoft’s security policies.
+Azure pentest can be tricky since it might go against Microsoft’s security policies.
 Thus, with this guide, you will be able to navigate through Microsoft’s security policies and conduct pentest on your Azure application correctly.